Usilampatti

-Usilampatti ([உசிலம்பட்டி]) is a town and a second grade municipality in the Indian state of Tamil Nadu.
-It is also a designated taluk and revenue division.
+Usilampatti ([உசிலம்பட்டி]) is a second grade municipality and Taluk of Madurai district in the Indian state of Tamil Nadu.
+This city is important transportation hub during the great pandiyas period from madurai to Kerala.

 Location

-Usilampatti town lies 37 km south west of Theni town and 32 km west of Madurai city on the NH 49 road.
+Usilampatti town lies 37 km east of Theni town and 32 km west of Madurai city on the NH 49 road.
 The town has a population of 30601 as per the 2001 census.

 Physical feature is the Madurai–Bodinayakkanur meter gauge railway line, which runs parallel to the Madurai–Usilampatti road, bifurcating the developed area of the town.
 The lands which lies in between railway line and Peraiyur road and Battalakundu road, are mostly of wet lands which restrict the development of the town in the southern direction.
 Hence, the town is likely to expand along both sides of Peraiyur roads and Madurai roads only.
 Madurai road has been elevated as NH 49 (Extension) (Rameswaram to Kochi) passing through this town is an important feature of the town.

 Usilampatti is located at Madurai District at 9.97°N 77.8°E. It has an average elevation of 201 metres (659 feet).

 Transportation

 The town is well connected, by the N.H.49, (Rameswaram–Kochi with Madurai city, and a Major District road with Theni, Bodinakayanur and Cumbum town.
-The town is also linked with Madurai city, by a meter gauge railway line.
+The town is also linked with Madurai city, by a Broad gauge railway line.

 The Usilampattiis has 27.230 km length of roads and the municipality is maintaining a "C” grade bus stand in the heart of the town.

 The Tamil Nadu state Bus transport corporation is providing 90% of transport facilities to this town.
 Besides the bus facilities the southern railway is providing train facilities through Usilampatti Railway station which is an old Railway station.
 Train facilities are available to Madurai, Theni and Bodi.